According to Wikipedia: “a wiki is a collection of webpages which users are allowed to modify”.

 - You can even have a revision control of your notes/pages

-- You can embed images as well (I missed it badly in Tomboy).
+- You can embed images as well (I missed it badly in ).
 Just link to them from within the text file.

-- You can use the wiki syntax and keybindings or the editor to style and manage your notes/lists.
+- You can use the and or the editor to style and manage your notes/lists.

 Here is a small screenshot tour to give you an idea of some of the capabilities:

 Type in the notes with all the formatting using either the wiki syntax or the toolbars or shortcut keys:

 Using the calendar and plugins: